riscv/riscv-crypto/doc/vector/code-samples/README.md

 - `run-sm3` - Build and run the SM3 example in Spike.
 - `run-sm4` - Build and run the SM4 example in Spike.
 - `run-zvbb` - Build and run the Zvbb example in Spike.
+- `run-zvbc` - Build and run the Zvbc example in Spike.
+- `run-zvkg` - Build and run the Zvkg example in Spike.

 ### Make variables